Guillermo del Toro Releasing Black-and-White Version of ‘Nightmare Alley’

 “There is a version of the movie [in black and white] which I hope can be seen,” del Toro told the publication.
 “It’s not a movie where you turn the color off.
 The movie is almost like a serigraph in black and white that then has another layer of color.
 If you saw the movie in black and white, it’s not like you just turned the color off.
 It looks exactly like a movie from the 1940s in a way that is astounding.”

-In a statement, “Nightmare Alley’s” Director of Photography Dan Laustsen explained the process.
-“When we designed and shot we were always thinking color and black & white,” he said.
+In a statement, “Nightmare Alley’s” director of photography, Dan Laustsen, explained the process.
+“When we designed and shot we were always thinking color and black and white,” he said.
 “The classic lighting I have used is an homage to all the incredible masters of cinematography who have inspired me.”